-Whether it's film or theatre which draws you, the vibrant drama scene at Oxford offers amazing opportunities to aspiring actors, writers, producers, directors and technicians.
+Whether you are drawn to film or theatre, the vibrant drama scene at Oxford offers amazing opportunities for aspiring actors, writers, producers, directors and technicians.

-Many colleges have their own theatres whilst some student producers also put on summer shows in the gardens or put on a play in a night club or chapel.
+Many colleges have their own theatres, whilst some student producers also put on summer shows in the gardens or put on plays in night clubs or chapels.
 You'll find about 30 shows performed each term, ranging from new writing, modern drama and classical plays to musical theatre.

 Oxford on stage